 Dates

-Course applications

-August 26 - September 9, 2020
+Application deadline January 30, 2022

-Notification of application outcome September 11, 2020
+Notification of application outcome February 7, 2022 (via email)

-Course

-September 21, 22, 24, 29, and October 1, 2020 (5 days)
+Course sessions February 14, 16, 18, 21, 23 and 25, 2022

 Faculty

-- Camila Maleronka
+- 💿 Camila Maleronka

-- Paulo Sandroni
+- 💿 Paulo Sandroni

-- Martim Smolka
+- 💻 Martim Smolka

+- 💻 Enrique Silva

+- Luis Quintanilla

 Audience

 This course will be taught in English and is designed for an international audience of researchers, real estate developers, public officials, and policy makers.

-The Lincoln Institute of Land Policy seeks gender equality and geographic, professional and thematic diversity in all its courses.

 Course capacity: 45

 Selection Process

+This is a basic level course on land markets and land value capture approaches in São Paulo, Brazil.

-Participants will be selected on a first-come-first-served basis.
+Participants will be selected based on professional qualifications, work experience, and potential to further public policy debates and decisions.

+The Lincoln Institute of Land Policy seeks gender equality and geographic, professional and thematic diversity in all its courses.

 Apply at:

-https://lilp.formstack.com/forms/ 2020_09_pdc_saopaulo_vc
+https://lilp.formstack.com/forms /2022_02_pdc_saopaulo

-30 Years of Land Value Capture in São Paulo: Motivations, instruments and outcomes Online Professional Development Course September 21, 22, 24, 29, and October 1, 2020

-About The Lincoln Institute of Land Policy is pleased to introduce the first edition of the course 30 Years of Value Capture in São Paulo: Motivations, instruments and outcomes.
-This course will explain the legal framework, mechanics, and outcomes of land value capture approaches developed in São Paulo, Brazil, during the past three decades.
-Value capture has enabled the city to harness land and real estate value increases as a way to overcome urban development challenges, such as infrastructure financing and social housing provision.
-Relevance (
+Land Value Capture Approaches in São Paulo: Lessons from Brazil Online Professional Development Course February 14, 16, 18, 21, 23 and 25, 2022 9:00 - 11:00 a.m.
+US Eastern Standard Time (EST) About The Lincoln Institute of Land Policy is pleased to launch a new edition of the course Land Value Capture Approaches in São Paulo: Lessons from Brazil.
+This course will explain the legal framework, mechanics, and outcomes of the pathbreaking land value capture approaches developed in São Paulo, Brazil, beginning in the 1990s.
+Value capture has enabled the city to harness land and real estate value increases as a way to achieve urban development goals, such as infrastructure financing and social housing provision.
+Lessons from Brazil can inspire and inform policy makers who are interested in innovative applications of land value capture.

-Communities around the world face a crisis of investment in infrastructure, public services, and increasingly, climate resilience solutions.
-Governments have shown an interest in adopting innovative land-based financing approaches, such as value capture tools, to narrow increasing investment gaps.
-To that end, value capture can enable communities to recover land value increases that result from public investments or government actions and reinvest them to create public benefits.
-The course will highlight São Paulo's experience using sale of additional development rights to finance infrastructure projects, affordable housing, parks, and open spaces.
+Communities around the world face a massive deficit of investment in infrastructure, public services, and increasingly, climate resilience solutions.
+Governments have shown an interest in adopting innovative land-based financing approaches, such as value capture tools, to narrow investment gaps.
+To that end, value capture can enable communities to recover land value increases that result from public investments or administrative actions and reinvest them to create public benefits.
+The course will highlight São Paulo's experience using the sale of development rights to pay for infrastructure, affordable housing, and other public goods.
 Learning objectives - Identify and understand the economic and planning elements that support land value capture - Comprehend technical and contextual aspects of land value capture instruments used in São Paulo - Evaluate the results of the São Paulo experience using value capture by getting insights on projects developed through land-based financing mechanisms